perladvent/perldotcom/content/article/_pub_2011_03_facebook-authentication-with-perl-and-facebookgraph.md

       "facebook-graph",
       "web-development"
    ],
-   "slug" : "/pub/2011/03/facebook-authentication-with-perl-and-facebookgraph.html",
-   "draft" : null,
-   "description" : "In the first of a series on writing Facebook applications with Perl, JT Smith demonstrates how to register an application and authenticate users with Facebook::Graph.", "thumbnail" : null,
-   "image" : null,
+   "thumbnail" : null,
    "date" : "2011-03-15T10:17:51-08:00",
-   "categories" : "Web",
+   "categories" : "web",
+   "title" : "Facebook Authentication with Perl and Facebook::Graph", "image" : null,
+   "description" : "In the first of a series on writing Facebook applications with Perl, JT Smith demonstrates how to register an application and authenticate users with Facebook::Graph.", "slug" : "/pub/2011/03/facebook-authentication-with-perl-and-facebookgraph.html", "draft" : null,
    "authors" : [
       "jt-smith"
-   ],
-   "title" : "Facebook Authentication with Perl and Facebook::Graph" }
+   ]
+}